 I’m so happy that you’re thinking about renting an RV for your next trip.
 I think you will love it, just as I have over the years!

-There are things to think about, so that your next RV trip goes as smoothly as possible.
+There are things to think about when it comes to learning how to rent an RV for a road trip, so that your next RV trip goes as smoothly as possible.

 Here are some tips on how to rent an RV:

 - Don’t try to drive hundreds of miles a day.
 For first time RVers, this is a common mistake.
 They tend to spend too much time on the road, and not enough time enjoying where they are traveling to.